xavier2dc/Concordia-Gina-Cody-ENCS-Thesis-template/README.md

 - Fixed links in the Table of Contents to the List of Figures/Tables
 - Support for including thesis defence date or leaving it blank
 - Removes PTEX.Fullbanner from included resources (hides resource author/dates/potential full paths)
+- Vectorized Concordia and Gina Cody logos in Appendix, to be used e.g., in the thesis presentation

 ## Customize template
 - Under `%% THESIS SETTINGS`, fill your name, thesis title, then the name of the program you are enrolled in (e.g., Computer Science), and your department.